Georg Gaertner: Biography

 When Gärtner went public, the government was bewildered about what to charge him with regarding his escape.
 Gärtner was not an illegal immigrant, since he had been brought to the United States against his will.
-He had not really escaped from prison since all German POWs were to be repatriated to their original homes, and Gärtner was due to be sent back to his hometown in Silesia, which had become a part of Communist Poland.
+He had not really escaped from prison since all German POWs were to be repatriated to their original homes, and Gärtner was due to be sent back to his hometown in Silesia, which had become a part of Poland.
 Moreover, as he had escaped after the war had ended, there was some question of whether he was still a prisoner of war.
 Because of this, he was not charged with any offenses.
 The FBI announced that it had no further interest in him, and the Immigration and Naturalization Service confirmed it had no interest in deporting him.
 Gärtner was invited to become a U.S. citizen.
-Due to bureaucratic delays, it was not until November 2009 that he was finally naturalized as a citizen in South Denver.
+Due to bureaucratic delays, it was not until November 2009 that he was finally naturalized as a citizen in Denver.

+During his captivity in the PoW camp, Gärtner had kept in touch with his family, but after his escape, he simply convinced himself that his family had died.
+In reality, they had fled from his hometown to West Germany; his parents were still alive in the 1960s and kept his photo on their kitchen table in hopes that he was still alive.

 His wife Jean Clarke divorced him in the 1980s, because he returned to Germany for two years with little communication.
-For a while he returned to Germany, as his sister lived in Hamburg, but he saw no future for himself in Germany, so he returned to Colorado after several months.
-He resided in Colorado for the remainder of his life, primarily living in the town of Gunbarrel, Colorado.
+Visiting his sister in Hamburg, he saw no future for himself in Germany, so he returned to the U.S. He resided in Colorado for the remainder of his life, primarily living in Gunbarrel.
 He and Jean continued their friendship over the years and her grandchildren considered him a grandfather.
-In his later years he spent his time pursuing his passion as a painter and befriended other German speaking locals, often hosting German club at the bungalow he co-habited with an elderly German lady named Mildred.
+In his later years he spent his time pursuing his passion as a painter and befriended other German-speaking locals, often hosting them at the bungalow he cohabited with an elderly German lady named Mildred.

-Gärtner died in Loveland, Colorado in 2013.